 If you love a candied nuts, then this recipe is for you!
 The natural flavor of the nut shines while the sticky coating adds just the right amount of sweetness.

 As the walnuts cool, they become extra crunchy — perfect for snacking!
 It will be hard to leave them sitting on the sheet pan, but the wait is worth every second.
+Try them in our cinnamon walnut sweet bread.
+These walnuts are amazing on my pear and arugula salad.

 Or, make a simple trail mix with dried cranberries or raisins and your favorite chocolate chips!
+Try these walnuts in our saffron walnut rice pilaf, it is amazing!!!

 Air Frying Nuts